alexbaroni/ALGOL/README.md

 For pretty printing credits goes to:
 https://louisdx.github.io/cxx-prettyprint/ i simply repackaged into my namespace.

+For *range classes credits goes to eric niebler for its posts about iterator

 Tests and some examples are in tests and examples folder.

 Example: